PRE HIKE Prep

 Be prepared with Hike for Life’s Five Fundamentals to make the most of every adventure.

-Hydration — Nutrition — Protection — Navigation — Insurance
+Hydration — Nutrition — Protection — Navigation — mitigation

 Heading out on a hiking trip in Colorado?
 Get ready with the Five Fundamentals for a safe, fun, and unforgettable adventure!